 Lots of owners didn't think about cost segregation when they bought.
 They filed a straight-line Schedule E for a year or two, and then discovered the strategy.
 The good news: it's still worth doing, and the mechanism for catching up is well-established.

-The technical tool is IRS Form 3115 — Application for Change in Accounting Method.
-It lets you officially change how your property is depreciated and claim a single catch-up adjustment, called a Section 481(a) adjustment, on the current year's tax return.
-That adjustment equals the total additional depreciation you would have taken in prior years if you'd been doing the study all along.
+The tool is Form 3115, the form your CPA files to officially change how your property is depreciated.
+It lets you claim one catch-up deduction (the tax code calls it a Section 481(a) adjustment) on the current year's tax return.
+That deduction equals the total additional depreciation you would have taken in prior years if you'd been doing the study all along.

 The downside versus doing the study in Year 1 is purely timing: you're getting the same lifetime depreciation, but concentrated in one year later than the optimal case.
 Still valuable, just not as clean.